Stauffenberg

-The Schenk von Stauffenberg family is a noble (Uradel) Roman Catholic family from Swabia in Germany.
-The family's best-known recent member was Colonel Claus Schenk Graf von Stauffenberg – the key figure in the 1944 "20 July plot" to assassinate Adolf Hitler.
+The Schenk von Stauffenberg family is a Roman Catholic Uradel German noble family from Swabia, Germany.
+The family's best-known recent member was Colonel Claus Schenk Graf von Stauffenberg – the key figure in 20 July plot in 1944 to assassinate Adolf Hitler.

 History

 The recorded history of the Schenk von Stauffenberg family begins in Swabia in the 13th century, when the family, who belonged to the Reichsrittern (Imperial Knights), originated from the settlement Cell, where they owned extensive estates surrounding the village and the Zollerberg.

 Its first known member is mentioned in 1251 as Wernherus Pincerna de Celle, who in 1255 was appointed to the ceremonial court office of Schenk (title)|Schenk (cup-bearer, sommelier, butler) with the Counts of Zollern.
 The officeholder was in charge of his lord's wine cellars and vineyards, and when the office of Schenk later became hereditary within the family, the title was adopted into the family name.

 Surnames were appended according to the officeholder's place of residence, and so the family name varied between Schenk von Zell, Schenk von Neuenzell, Schenk von Andeck, Schenk von Erpfingen and Schenk von Stauffenberg.
 By the end of the 15th century, the family's permanent name was Schenk von Stauffenberg, which refers to Burg Stauffenberg, a former castle situated by a small cone-shaped mountain of the same name between the small town of Hechingen and its suburb Rangendingen in Land Württemberg.
 A tradition in the family also associates it with the Staufen dynasty.

 The Stauffenbergs rose in the world in 1698 when Emperor Leopold I conferred upon the brothers Maximilian Gottfried and Johann Philipp the hereditary title of Reichsfreiherr (Imperial Baron).
 The family was later split into four branches: the Katzensteiner, Bacher, Wilflinger and Amerdinger ones.
 The former two became extinct during the 18th century, while a member of the Wilflinger branch was raised to the rank of hereditary Reichsgraf (Imperial Count) by Emperor Leopold II in 1785.
 Since the Wilflinger branch also became extinct in 1833, only the baronial Amerdinger branch remained.
 All now living members of the family are descendants of the brothers Franz Ludwig and Friedrich of the Amerdinger branch.
 Franz Ludwig was made a hereditary Graf (Count) in the Kingdom of Bavaria by King Ludwig II.
 Since then, there exist two sub-branches: one which holds the title of Count and one which bears the title of Imperial Baron.
+Both of these branches are still extant and their members reside mostly in Baden-Württemberg and in Bavaria.